 If the file you uploaded is a PowerPoint (.pptx/.ppt) and the LopesWrite submission option is not visible, try refreshing the screen.
 If a LopesWrite report is required for the assignment, the submit button will appear.

+After submitting your assignment to LopesWrite, refresh your page to view the report.
 It may take 15 minutes to an hour for the report to generate.
 Once the report is ready, the percentage will be visible beneath the document.
 You can click on View Details to see more detailed results.

 After opening the LopesWrite report, you will be able to view your submitted assignment.
 A summary toolbar will be visible across the top of the report, with a color-coded markup of the paper and corresponding expandable grammar and citation notifications in the right margin.